KarlLeell/PICMathSubway/Documentation.md

 ### def efficiency

 This function measures how efficient a monthly schedule is.
-It reads the monthly schedule and then calculates and prints out the following figures:
+It reads the monthly schedule and then calculates and prints out the following figures: total working hours, total checking hours, working efficiency (total checking hours / total working hours).
--total working hours
--total checking hours
--working efficiency (total checking hours / total working hours)

 ##### INPUTS